hopeliz/audio-playlist/README.md

 # Audio Playlist
 Version 1.13

 This code creates an audio playlist.
-It was developed to work in Blackboard for a History of Rock Course.
+It was developed to work in Blackboard for Ohio University's History of Rock Course.

 ## Disclaimer
 The code housed on Github is to be used as a backup by the relevant Ohio University employees only (including the Office of Instructional Innovation).